 Some people like to use crystals, florida water, or pre-written spells from books or online.

-Sage bundles and palo santo sticks are also very popular right now but make sure what you’re buying is ethically sourced meaning that the environment and people who create these products are treated kindly.
-And the same can be said for crystals.
+Sage bundles and palo santo sticks are also popular right now but make sure what you’re buying is ethically sourced, which means that the environment and people who produce your tools are treated kindly.

 To start, create your own spells and use objects that carry a symbolism for you.

-For teenage me, these resources included my journal, my tarot cards (Hanson-Roberts to start) and crystals and that slowly evolved into candles, bones, herbs, feathers, and a slew of other witchy goodies given to me by friends, found in thrift stores or art markets that I participated in.
-I plan on creating another blog post soon on materials specifically.
+For teenage me, these resources included my journal, my Tarot cards (Hanson-Roberts to start) and crystals and that slowly evolved into candles, bones, herbs, feathers, and a slew of other witchy goodies given to me by friends, found in thrift stores or art markets that I participated in.

 Having friends who are also spellworkers creates a sense of community around your practice and you may find that people start to suggest certain herbs or materials that have worked for them when you start to talk more about your personal practice.